-The Basics of Plant Nutrition
+The Basics of Plant Nutrients

 Nitrogen – This nutrient will be in the highest amount in nutrient solutions designed for the vegetative state.
 Promotes chlorophyll production, vegetative growth, and healthy foliage.

-Phosphorus – This nutrient will be in the highest amount in nutrient solutions designed for the flowering stage.
+Phosphorus – This plant nutrient will be in the highest amount in nutrient solutions designed for the flowering stage.
 Promotes the development of flowers, DNA/RNA synthesis, and strong roots.

 Potassium – The percentage of potassium in nutrient solutions usually stays the same for all growth stages.
 However, some growers supply extra potassium, known as potassium silicate, because it’s a natural fungicide and will build a plant’s defense against insects and fungi.
 It will also create stronger stems which is good for holding the heavy weight late in flowering, and it can help fight heat stress even when temperatures are over 100° F.

-Choosing the best NPK ratio
+Choosing the best NPK ratio for your plant

 Companies will provide different NPK ratios they feel are best for specific growing stages and many professional growers have their own preferred ratio.
 New growers do not need to worry about this, however.

-Most likely, you’ll want to look into mixing nutrients solutions when your plants are in the pre-flowering stage.
+Most likely, you’ll want to look into mixing plant nutrients when your plants are in the pre-flowering stage.
 High phosphorus is good for promoting a successful transition, but flowering nutrients are often too low in nitrogen, and it’s common to see leaves yellowing at the bottom of the plants.
 This is fine as long as the yellowing stays at the bottom, but some growers are uncomfortable with any yellowing.

 You can find companies that sell nutrient solutions designed for the pre-flowering stage specific needs, which is great for beginners who are uncomfortable creating their own mix but want to avoid yellowing.

-pH and PPM (Parts Per Million)
+Understanding pH and PPM (Parts Per Million)

-When watering your plants, whether with nutrients or not, you have to make sure the water is within the correct pH range.
+When watering your plants, whether with plant nutrients or not, you have to make sure the water is within the correct pH range.
 Nutrients will not be available for absorption unless it’s within a set pH range that’s dictated by your grow media.
 This is why it’s important to purchase a pH tester and pH adjustment solutions, commonly known as “pH up” and “pH down”.

 Soil’s pH range is different than soilless and hydro mediums.